immunant/IA2-Phase2/README.md

             ninja-build zlib1g-dev python3-pip cmake \
             libavformat-dev libavutil-dev pcregrep
 pip install lit
+rustup install nightly
 ```

 ### Configure with CMake

-*Note*: Adjust paths to your version of Clang/LLVM.
+*Note*: Adjust paths to your version of Clang/LLVM and set `LIBIA2_INSECURE` to `ON` if MPK is not available.

 ```
 mkdir build && pushd build